 I love to eat.
 Seriously, eating at great restaurants every night is one of my favorite things about vacation.
 Luckily for us, my in-laws had been scoping out all the best restaurants on the Isle of Palms and nearby in Mt.
 Pleasant for the last decade, so they know where to eat.
 We do breakfast and lunch at the condo every day and dinner out.
-Mama whips us up an amazing breakfast every morning and I am like the worst daughter-in-law ever because she’s always done cooking by the time I drag my ass outta bed.
-These are our go-to restaurants and it’s always a good idea to make reservations at them:
+Mama whips us up an amazing breakfast every morning and I am like the worst daughter-in-law ever because she’s always done cooking by the time I drag my butt outta bed.
+These are our go-to restaurants on the island and it’s always a good idea to make reservations at them:

 Long Island Cafe

 The Long Island Cafe is on the Isle of Palms right beside Harris Teeter.
 It’s a small restaurant and I wouldn’t have given it a second look the first time I saw it, but my in-laws knew better.
 It is so good.
 In fact, when back home and asked what I want to eat, I have told Grunt Labor She Crab soup from the Long Island Cafe.
 I have no idea why he wouldn’t just run and get it for me. 😉 I don’t think you can go wrong with anything there, but we love the She Crab Soup obviously, the Filet Mignon, the Crab Cakes and Crab Stuffed Shrimp.